rlmoser99/ruby_rspec_TOP/proposal.md

 I recently went through the RSpec section and I really struggled to do TDD for the Connect Four project.
 I know that TOP's curriculum will not cover everything that one needs to know and I try to embrace this challenge.
 So, I did a lot of online research and found a lot of answers that were specific to using RSpec with a Rails project.
 It was hard to correlate the answers that I found to Ruby, and to know if the answers were pointing me in the right direction.

 Therefore, I looked at student solution's spec files to find Ruby RSpec examples.
-I wanted to find a good example of using stubs or doubles in a test, but after looking at multiple files, it felt like finding a needle in a haystack.
+I wanted to find a good example of using stubs or doubles in a test, but after looking at multiple student's projects, it felt like finding a needle in a haystack.

 Finally, I decided to spend a few dollars on a Ruby/RSpec video tutorial on Udemy (by Boris Paskhaver).
 Overall, it was a terrible experience, however the tutorial had a github repo full of example tests.
 I found these hands-on tests to be very helpful.
 A few of the examples that I am using in this playground were inspired by that tutorial, but have been completed changed.

 It is hard to TDD a project, when you are unfamiliar with the tool that you need to use.
-The assignment to write tests for Tic Tac Toe specifically states `Try using mocks/doubles to isolate method`, but if you look at student solutions it is hard to find any of them using mocks/doubles.
+The assignment to write tests for Tic Tac Toe specifically states `Try using mocks/doubles to isolate methods`, but if you look at student solutions it is hard to find any of them using mocks/doubles.
 I think students just focus on creating tests for their `critical methods` and move on.
 However, I believe it is important to make sure students understand using mocks/doubles before they attempt to TDD Connect Four.
 As I stated previously, it is hard to find a Connect Four student solution that is using mocks/doubles either.

 If students had additional practice using RSpec, specifically mocks and doubles, then we will see an increase of the number of student solutions for Tic Tac Toe and Connect Four that are using them.